Submission Instructions and

 and editing, and NO CHARGE showcasing of each of the

-samples of the Author or Illustrator's, work which has been submitted
+samples of the Author or Illustrator's work which have been submitted

 and subsequently accepted for inclusion.